Moez7/IA/README.md

 # IA
-Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning
+1/ Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning 2/ Convolutional Neural Networks in TensorFlow